Curving Test Scores A professor gives a test and the scores are n... | Channels for Pearson+

 Normal Distribution

 Normal distribution is a probability distribution that is symmetric about the mean, showing that data near the mean are more frequent in occurrence than data far from the mean.
-In this context, the test scores follow a normal distribution with a specified mean and standard deviation, which allows us to use statistical methods to determine the limits for grades.
+It is characterized by its bell-shaped curve, defined by its mean and standard deviation.
+In this context, the test scores follow a normal distribution with a mean of 60 and a standard deviation of 12.

 Recommended video: